theborakompanioni/azure-docs.de-de/articles/azure-portal/azure-portal-dashboards.md

 <properties
-   pageTitle="Dashboards im Azure-Portal | Microsoft Azure"
+   pageTitle="Azure portal dashboards | Microsoft Azure"
-   description="In diesem Artikel wird das Erstellen und Bearbeiten von Dashboards im Azure-Portal beschrieben." services="azure-portal" documentationCenter="" authors="sewatson"
+   description="This article explains how to create and edit dashboards in the Azure portal." services="azure-portal" documentationCenter="" authors="sewatson"